comsc341cd/comsc341cd.github.io/syllabus/office_hours.md

 ### Bhargavi (she/her): Kendade 304

-- To be announced!
+- Mon 6-7pm
+- Tue 6-7pm

 ### Tony (he/him): Clapp 207

-- To be announced!
+- To be announced after OH poll!

 These times may be subject to change, please check the [schedule](schedule) and [Ed](https://edstem.org/us/courses/71545/discussion) for the most up-to-date information.